Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Introduction

+\textbf{When are character-based word embedding methods able to eradicate drawbacks of the static pre-trained word embeddings in Aspect Term Extraction?}

-Summing up, our main contributions are (1) a~new method for aspect term extraction using both word and character embedding (LSTM-based embedding), (2) a~comprehensive comparison of a number of LSTM-based approaches to ATE based on many pre-trained word embeddings, and (3) an ablation analysis with focus on what is the influence of the text vectorization methods and model characteristics on the final performance.
+Summing up, our main contributions are (1) a~new method for Aspect Term Extraction using both word and character embeddings (LSTM-based embeddings), (2) a~comprehensive comparison of a number of LSTM-based approaches to ATE based on many pre-trained word embeddings, and (3) an ablation analysis with focus on what is the influence of the text vectorization methods and model characteristics on the final performance.